dotnet/roslyn/docs/features/refout.md

 The compilation from the command-line will either produce both assemblies (implementation and ref) or neither.
 There is no "partial success" scenario.

 ### CscTask/CoreCompile
+The `CoreCompile` target will support a new output, called `IntermediateRefAssembly`, which parallels the existing `IntermediateAssembly`.
+The `Csc` task will support a new output, called `OutputRefAssembly`, which parallels the existing `OutputAssembly`.
+Both of those basically map to the `/refout` command-line parameter.

+An additional task, called `CopyRefAssembly`, will be provided along with the existing `Csc` task.
+It takes a `SourcePath` and a `DestinationPath` and generally copies the file from the source over to the destination.
+But if it can determine that the contents of those two files match, then the destination file is left untouched.

 ### CodeAnalysis APIs
 It is already possible to produce metadata-only assemblies by using `EmitOptions.EmitMetadataOnly`, which is used in IDE scenarios with cross-language dependencies.